Provenance Research at the Staatsgalerie Stuttgart

 Whenever works of art that were unlawfully dispossessed during the National Socialist era are identified in the course of provenance research, the Staatsgalerie works closely with the rightful heirs to find just and fair solutions.

-Since 2003, 14 paintings and drawings have been restituted, i.e. returned to the heirs.
+Since 2003, 15 paintings and drawings have been restituted, i.e. returned to the heirs.

 Permanent lenders to the Staatsgalerie such as SWR and the Freunde der Staatsgalerie e.V. have also already returned works to rightful heirs.
-Thanks to funding from the the systematic research of the collection holdings of the Freunde der Staatsgalerie e.V. will take place from 2019 to 2022.
+Thanks to funding from the the systematic research of the collection holdings of the Freunde der Staatsgalerie e.V. took place from 2019 to 2022.
 You can find more about the project of our sponsoring association .

 Lost Art